osoroshi/AVD/workload/docs/getting-started.md

 - A set of new subscriptions has been created for Azure Virtual Desktop.
 We recommend two subscriptions, but a single subscription can be specified during deployment.
 - The user or service principal must have rights at the tenant root as described here: [EnterpriseScale-Setup](https://github.com/Azure/Enterprise-Scale/blob/main/docs/EnterpriseScale-Setup-azure.md)
 - The [Microsoft.DesktopVirtualization](https://docs.microsoft.com/azure/virtual-desktop/create-host-pools-azure-marketplace?tabs=azure-portal#final-requirements) resource provider must be registered in subscription(s) to be used for deployment.
+- The [Microsoft.DesktopVirtualization](https://docs.microsoft.com/azure/virtual-desktop/create-host-pools-azure-marketplace?tabs=azure-portal#final-requirements) resource provider must be registered in subscription(s) to be used for deployment.
-- You will need the ObjectId of the **Windows Virtual Desktop** Enterprise Application (with Application Id **9cdead84-a844-4324-93f2-b2e6bb768d07**).
+- You will need the ObjectId of the **Azure Virtual Desktop** ( can also be displayed as Windows Virtual Desktop) Enterprise Application (with Application Id **9cdead84-a844-4324-93f2-b2e6bb768d07**).
 This ObjectId is unique for each tenant and is used to give permissions for the [Start VM on Connect](https://docs.microsoft.com/azure/virtual-desktop/start-virtual-machine-connect) feature.

 ## Planning